 Spencer has travelled to Uganda five times.
 She reports that medical facilities lack a number of trained staff and medical equipment and some women die in overcrowded wards due to arriving late to care.
 Despite universal health care, Ms. Spencer says that patients must often bring basic medical equipment, such as sutures and gloves.

-The UBC Midwifery Students for Global Citizenship practicum program contributes helping hands to this stressed system in Uganda, along with workshops on topics such as infant resuscitation and preparedness for newborn delivery.
+The UBC Midwifery Students Global Placement program contributes helping hands to this stressed system in Uganda, along with workshops on topics such as infant resuscitation and preparedness for newborn delivery.
 The program also provides medical supplies and training equipment to hospitals and health centres.

 Along with student support, Spencer’s motivation for contributing to this program lies in her passion for women’s health issues, especially birth rights.
 Her interest in this area led Spencer to leave her position as Midwifery’s Clinical Education Coordinator to study global health education.